dezGusty/starship-interrupted-preset/README.md

 # starship-interrupted-preset

-A preset configuration for Starship.
+A preset configuration for Starship or OhMyPosh.

 Custom shell prompts offer visual candy.

 [Starship](https://starship.rs/) offers some presets exploring some customization options.
 Presets can be configured by editing the `~/.config/starship.toml` file.

+[Oh My Posh](https://ohmyposh.dev/) also allows storing a configuration file, using a different format.

 ## Screenshots